BharathPalanivelu/WatsonAssistant_Webchat_SalesforceServiceDesk_LiveAgent/README.md

-# Integrating WatsonAssistant Webchat w/ Salesforce ServiceDesk
+# Integrating Watson Assistant Webchat w/ Salesforce ServiceDesk

 In this repo we will illustrate two usecases:
 - Watson Assistant Webchat integration with SalesForce Service Desk to a Live Agent handoff